FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 ### Compiling against GNU libc 2.34 and later

-GNU libc 2.34 introduces a change to the library that can cause builds on some Linux systems to fail with an error like: {{Code|lang=bash|code=
+GNU libc 2.34 introduces a change to the library that can cause builds on some Linux systems to fail with an error like:

+{{Code|lang=bash|code=
 No rule to make target '/usr/lib/x86_64-linux-gnu/libdl.so }}

 To resolve this, a symbolic link must be manually created from the (now empty) system-installed libdl.so.\* to the location your compiler says it is looking for the file.
-For example, {{Code|lang=bash|code= sudo ln -s /usr/lib/x86_64-linux-gnu/libdl.so.2 /usr/lib/x86_64-linux-gnu/libdl.so }} (if the actual installed copy of libdl.so on your system is /usr/lib/x86\_64-linux-gnu/libdl.so.2).
+For example (if the actual installed copy of libdl.so on your system is /usr/lib/x86\_64-linux-gnu/libdl.so.2):

+{{Code|lang=bash|code=
+sudo ln -s /usr/lib/x86_64-linux-gnu/libdl.so.2 /usr/lib/x86_64-linux-gnu/libdl.so
+}}

 Adapt the command for the structure of your system by searching for libdl.so\* and linking it to the appropriate location.

 ### In-source building